Disposal moratorium on Royal Commission records

 “…any record or class of records, in any form, in whole, or in part, created or received by a public office in the conduct of its affairs“

-No. Section 20 of the Act only applies to public records and not local authority records.
+Section 20 of the PRA only applies to public records and not local authority records.
 However, the Chief Archivist will be seeking to provide local government with further guidance on this issue.
-The Act has a specific regime for managing local authority records.
+The PRA has a specific regime for managing local authority records.

-Not directly, although any records relating to work NGOs have carried out on behalf of government agencies must be covered.
+Not directly.
+But any records relating to work non-government organisations have carried out on behalf of government agencies must be covered.

-Yes – as stated in section 4 of the Act, all state enterprises as defined in section 2 of the State-Owned Enterprises Act 1986 are public offices.
+Yes.
+As stated in section 4 of the PRA, all state enterprises as defined in section 2 of the State Owned Enterprises Act 1986 are public offices.

 The disposal moratorium has been issued without a fixed end date.
-It will remain in force until the Chief Archivist deems that it is no longer required, and is intended to cover the life span of the Royal Commission.
+It will remain in force until the Chief Archivist decides that it is no longer required.
+It is intended to cover the lifespan of the Royal Commission.

-The Royal Commission is expected to provide the Governor-General and/or appropriate Minister (see clause 35 – 39 of the Terms of Reference) with an interim report in 2020, and the final report in 2023.
+The Royal Commission is expected to provide the Governor General and or appropriate Minister as defined in clause 35 – 39 of the Terms of Reference with an interim report in 2020, and the final report in 2023.

-Any large organisation will generate a huge amount of information and records as part of their business as usual programmes and it is not practical or desirable to retain it all.
+Any large organisation will generate a huge amount of information and records as part of their business as usual programmes and it is not practical or desirable to keep it all.

-A properly managed disposal programme, which includes the regular destruction of records that do not need to be retained long term is standard practice and allows agencies to efficiently maintain business-critical records in a state that is both discoverable and readily accessible when it is required.
+A properly managed disposal programme includes the regular destruction of records that do not need to be kept long term is standard practice.
+It allows agencies to efficiently maintain business critical records in a state that is easy to find and readily accessible.

-The proper disposal of records by public offices is currently managed through the provisions of the Act.
-Under this legislation, the Chief Archivist issues an authority to dispose where it is considered appropriate.
+The legal process to dispose of records by public offices is mandated by the PRA.
+Under this legislation the Chief Archivist issues an authority to dispose where it is appropriate.
 Destruction of any kind must not be carried out without authorisation.